chriskachiokoro/call_center_data_analysis/README.md

 ## Acknowledgments

-I extend my appreciation to the call center team, and kaggle user (mesumraza) for their efforts in data collection.
+I extend my appreciation to the call center team, and Kaggle user (mesumraza) for their efforts in data collection.

 If you have any questions, feedback, or suggestions, feel free to reach out to me.